Choose from the following attractions:

 Memphis, TN 38186-0508

-In 1997 it is 20 years since Elvis left us with a legacy of music and memories that changed us forever.
+It's been many years since Elvis left us with a legacy of music and memories that changed us forever.
 During this landmark year, we invite you to get to know the man behind the rock n' roll legend.
 Stroll through Graceland Mansion, climb aboard his custom jets, and see his famous pink Cadillac.
-Open sever days, 8 am - 6 pm.
-Memorial Day - Labor Day and 9 am - 5 pm, the remainder of the year.
-Mansion closed Tuesdays November-February.
-Closed Thanksgiving, Christmas and New Year's.
 Mansion tours available.
 Fee for admission.
 Group rates are available.

 533 Beale Street